ekrsulov/ttpe/doc/docs/ui/components.md

 # UI Components

-Vectornest provides a comprehensive library of **reusable React components** built on top of **Chakra UI**, providing consistent styling, accessibility, and responsive behavior across the application.
+VectorNest provides a comprehensive library of **reusable React components** built on top of **Chakra UI**, providing consistent styling, accessibility, and responsive behavior across the application.
 These components range from low-level primitives (buttons, inputs) to high-level composites (panels, toolbars) designed specifically for canvas editing workflows.

 All components follow Chakra UI's design system, support light/dark themes automatically, and are fully accessible with keyboard navigation and ARIA attributes.